dshanske/indieweb-post-kinds/README.md

 Indieweb Post Kinds adds a Custom Taxonomy to the standard post type in Wordpress that allows posts to have a semantic component, based on the same conventions as the built-in Post Formats.

+While the conventions are the same as post formats and thus can be used for theming , post kinds are less about formatting and more about the display and markup of context.

 This allows archives of replies, likes, reposts, etc. as well as adding the  appropriate classes to links within same.

 The original version of this remains as Indieweb Taxonomy.
-Some of the kinds will not be used by everyone...in future, there will be an option to hide/select the active ones.
+Some of the kinds will not be used by everyone... in future, there will be an option to hide/select the active ones in the post editor.

 == Post Kinds ==